jimniels/blog/src/client/posts/2021-02-23-incomplete-designs.md

 Familiarity being the key point, meaning I understand and can hold in my head the scope of modules, pages, and patterns that constitute a site.
 This structure informs a vision in my head for what design needs to happen in a visual design tool in order to arrive at a tactical vision towards a redesign.

 I use the design tool to understand a few micro pieces, then zoom out to the macro vision of the site.
-The entirety of the site lays summarized before me like a giant puzzle, helping me understand the range of individual components, their makeup, and how will they fit together in broad strokes.
+The entirety of the site lays summarized before me, helping me understand the range of individual components, their makeup, and how will they fit together in broad strokes.

 At this point, I’m designing the relationship between things.
-This is where a design tool like Figma or Sketch really helps me.
+This is where a design tool like Figma or Sketch really helps.
 Once I have a vision and relative clarity for the path forward, I leave the design tool jump into the browser.
 Chris does the same thing:

 > Once I’m relatively happy with what is happening visually, I jump ship and start coding, making all the final decisions there.
 The final product isn’t 1000 miles different than this, but it has quite a few differences (and required 10× more decisions).